- This post contains affiliate links. Read more here.

 Most Affordable: PetSafe Simply Clean Self-Cleaning Litter Box

-With the PetSafe, you’re back to an open litter box (which might delight your cat).
+With the PetSafe, you’re back to an open litter box.
 The cat makes use of the litter in the unobstructed half of the box.
 The cleaning occurs on a very slow, 90-minute continuous cycle, during which time all the litter in the box passes through a separator.
-(The box itself is quietly rotating, but it’s not noticeable.)
 The separator returns litter to the circular box while sending clumps of waste up the chute to the waste container.

 Intrepid product tester Beth says she and her cats are both pleased with the Simply Clean litter box.
 Her tip: Avoid the really hard clumping litter—it’s rough on the separator, which does better with softer clumps.

 This open self-cleaning litter box is not a good choice if your cat is a litter-kicker, or if you have a cat that needs a high-sided box to contain spraying.
-The actual usable area of litter is 17 inches long but very narrow—a configuration that may or may not work for your cat.
-The constant low hum of the slow cleaner is unnoticeable to some households but annoying to others.
+The actual usable area of litter is 17 inches long but very narrow—a configuration that may not work for all cats.
 Premium clumping litter is required.

-Our conclusion is that the PetSafe Simply Clean is a good—and affordable—solution for litter-cleaning if you go away for long weekends and don’t want to return to a messy, smelly box or a cat that has gone…elsewhere.
+Our conclusion is that the PetSafe Simply Clean is a good—and affordable—solution for litter-cleaning if you go away for long weekends and don’t want to return to a messy, smelly box.

 - At $100, it’s comparatively affordable